 device into the memory at physical address 0x7c00 and jumps to that

 address.
-However, while testing with DOSEMU, things are a little
+However, while testing with DOSBox, things are a little

 different.
-In DOS, the text section is loaded at an offset 0x0100 in the
+In DOS, the text section is loaded at an offset 0x100 in the

 code segment.
 This should be specified to the linker while linking so

-So, the object file has to be linked twice.
-Once for testing it on
+message.
+Therefore the object file has to be linked twice:

 -Ttext 0 option tells the linker to assume that the

-text section should be loaded at an offset of 0x0 in the code segment.
+text section should be loaded at offset 0x0 in the code segment.

 objdump command is used to disassemble the file.
 This